mosajjal/webhookpam/README.md

 * build the .so file using `make` and install using `sudo make install`
 * Add the following line to `/etc/security/sshd`
   * `auth required pam_webhook.so conf_path=/path/to/config.ini`

+## TODO

+* Template engine for JSON data sent to the webhook target.
+So far only PUBLIC_CODE, PRIVATE_CODE is implemented.
+Having SOURCE_IP, DESTINATION_IP, HOSTNAME, USERNAME, AUTH_METHOD would be nice for audit purposes
+* Proxy Configuration for Webhook Call
+* Logic when request times out
+* Optional emergency backdoor (?)
+* Customizable Echo message in config file